crebello711/currency-exchange-dashboard/README.md

 For this project, we decided to look at various foreign exchange rates compared to the US dollar.
 We used data from (Open Exchange Rates)https://openexchangerates.org/ and https://www.imf.org/external/np/fin/data/param_rms_mth.aspx to create the accompanying visuals.

-  * Visual 1: a time series chart showing the dollar versus 9 other currencies
+  * Visual 1: a Line chart showing the dollar versus 9 other currencies
   * Visual 2: a Heatmap chart showing the dollar versus 9 other currencies by value and location.
   * Visual 3: a bar chart showing the dollar versus 9 other currencies at a specific moment in time.